blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

     .NET provides path utility methods under the `System.IO.Path`_
     class.
-They can only be used with native OS paths, not Godot paths (paths that start with ``res://`` or ``user://``).
+They can only be used with native OS paths, not Blazium paths (paths that start with ``res://`` or ``user://``).
     See :ref:`doc_data_paths`.